appium/appium-xcuitest-driver/docs/execute-methods.md

 Send keys to the given element or to the application under test.
 This API is only supported since Xcode 15/iOS 17.
 It is not supported on tvOS.
+The API only works on iPad.
+On iOS calling it has no effect.

 #### Arguments